 Income Tax: How Much Can You Earn Before Paying?

-Currently, the income tax personal allowance in the UK is £12,570, meaning those earning below this threshold will not have to pay tax.
+Currently, the income tax personal allowance in the UK is £12,570, meaning those earning below this amount will not have to pay tax.
 Any earnings above this are subject to taxation.

 What Is Income Tax?